MicroEJ/docs/Trainings/trainingDebugGUIFreeze.rst

 Set the heartbeat task priority to the same priority as the Core Engine task.

-**(2)** In this configuration, if the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling Java threads or not.
+**(2)** In this configuration, if the heartbeat is still running when the UI freeze occurs, we can go a step further and check whether the Core Engine is still scheduling threads or not.
 See next section :ref:`training_debug_gui_application_freeze.check_java_threads_scheduling`.

 **(3)** If the heartbeat doesn't run when the UI freeze occurs, set the heartbeat task priority to the maximum priority.